limmyj/Free-Code-Camp-Responsive-Web-Design/README.md

 In this `Responsive Web Design Certification`, you'll learn the languages that developers use to build webpages:
 - HTML (Hypertext Markup Language) for content
-- CSS (Cascading Style Sheets) for design.
+- CSS (Cascading Style Sheets) for design

 ## Learn HTML by Building a Cat Photo App